-- 1. Balanced incomplete blocks works but is hard if giving less than 50% coverage - 50% requires 6 blocks to be fully balanced (divide into 4ths and then present all pairs of the fourths): - AB, AC, AD, BC, BD, CD where A, B, C, and D are 1/4 of the total. - Even then, items within blocks co-occur three times as much as items between blocks - 33% samples require 15 blocks, 25% 28 blocks. - SAPA sampling (Massively Missing Completely at Random) allows any sampling rate. - 3.
-BIB can be done with printed forms, MMCAR requires computer administration. - 4.
+- 1. Balanced incomplete blocks works but is hard if giving less than 50% coverage - 50% requires 6 blocks to be fully balanced (divide into 4ths) and then present all pairs of the fourths)" - AB, AC, AD, BC, BD, CD where A, B, C, and D are 1/4 of the total - Even then, items within blocks co-occur more than items beween blocks - 33% samples require 15 blocks, 25% 28 blocks - SAPA sampling (Massively Missing Completely at Random) allows any sampling rate. - BIB can be done with printed forms, MMCAR requires computer administration. - 4.
 Possible to do FIML with BIB design, need to do pairwise complete for SAPA.
 But, because it is MMCAR, it is unbiased.